felixstrobel/tryhackme/overpass/README.md

 /index.html (Status: 301)
 </pre>

 <i>This `/admin` directory contains a login form.
 Looking at the source code we detect a `login.js` file.
 When searching the `login.js` file for a vulnerability we can recognize that the `SessionToken` cookie has to be set to log-in.
 We can start our webbrowser, open the developer console and switch to the Application tab.
 Under cookies we can create our own and call it `SessionToken`.
 The value does not matter.
 Then we can reload the page and see that we are 'logged in'.
-The webpage shows now an ssh key.</i>
+The webpage shows now an ssh private key.</i>

 <pre>
 -----BEGIN RSA PRIVATE KEY-----